paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2005-08-19-virtually_famous_in_langshott.markdown

 ## Background
 Two months ago, [Jon][1] asked me if I would like to join him on a little project he had started, designing a theme for [WordPress][2].
 The answer was yes, and my design can be seen in the [current v0.6 release][3].

 Before launch I was asked if I would like to give the design a code name.
-Being a man fond of his code names (at [work][4] we already have <abbr title="Orange Vision Admin Layout">OVAL</abbr> and <abbr title="Property Information Page">PIP</abbr> thanks to me), I jumped at the chance!
+Being a man fond of his code names (at [work][4] we already have OVAL and PIP thanks to me), I jumped at the chance!
 Wanting something personal to me, but also a little different, and seeing as locations are often inspiration for code names, I decided upon 'Langshott', the small little village in Horley where I grew up.

 ## The Answer